-- You can only transfer the group to a group you manage.
+- You can only transfer groups to groups you manage.

 - You will need to update your local repositories to point to the new location.

-- If the parent group's visibility is lower than the group current visibility, visibility levels for subgroups and projects will be changed to match the new parent group's visibility.
+- If the parent group's visibility is lower than the group's current visibility, visibility levels for subgroups and projects will be changed to match the new parent group's visibility.

 Once you have created a group, you can manage its settings by navigating to the group's dashboard, and clicking Settings.